Lutiick/IOT_Hidroponic/README.md

 Refer to the documentation within the `hardware` directory for specific hardware setup and usage instructions.

+## 4. Device

+The `device` directory contains mock for the Arduino-based hardware components used in the hydroponic system.
+Is is created for testing.

 ## Usage

 To utilize the Hydroponics Project, follow these general steps: